agroengaard/mapx/README.md

 ### Plots with networks

-Another example, could be combining a map plot with a network plot, and also pie plots for each country.
-See for the following exapmle with some made up data for finnish metal "exports":
+Another example, could be combining a map plot with a networks plot, and also pie plots for each country.
+See for the following example with some made up data for finnish metal "exports":

 ```python